Star Wars: The Clone Wars – Jedi Alliance: Development

 Following the release of The Clone Wars animated series, the game features a new original story set in the series continuity.
 Jedi Alliance was produced alongside the animated TV series in the same studio in Singapore, and features the same voice actors, which recorded over 3,500 lines of dialogue for the game that were translated into several languages.
 The game was originally planned to be titled Day of the Nightsisters, in reference to LucasArts' classic, Maniac Mansion: Day of the Tentacle.
 The game's never-before-seen antagonists, the Nightsisters, were first introduced in The Courtship of Princess Leia, and were later reintroduced in the TV series as allies of the Separatists.
 A regular shadow technique on the Nintendo DS was a simple dark circle, but the development team wanted something more realistic, overcoming the hardware's limitations to create better shadowing.
 The completed game took up 256 megabytes of space on the Nintendo DS Game Card.
 Star Wars: The Clone Wars – Lightsaber Duels for the Wii and Jedi Alliance were both released at the same time to coincide with the airing of the first season of the Star Wars: The Clone Wars animated series.
 Prima Games published an official reversible one-volume strategy guide for both games on the same release date, with one side of the guide covering Lightsaber Duels and the other covering Jedi Alliance.

 Reception

 Critics pointed out that it was a very well made action game, from designs to details, music and sound.
-Cheat Code central said that the story was an "interesting tale with entertaining dialogue".
 PAL GN praised the game for having a strong story, solid visuals and great implementation of voiced dialogue, but criticized the game-play for being overly simplistic and its combat system inefficient.